 For each reporting unit (RU), the person who owns or rents the dwelling unit is usually defined as the reference person.
 For student RUs, the student is defined as the reference person.
 (For additional information on reference persons, see the documentation on Reference Person Identifiers in the survey administration section.)
 The variable RFREL13X indicates the relationship of each individual to the reference person of the reporting unit (RU) in a given round.
 For the reference person, this variable has the value "self"; for all other persons in the RU, relationship to the reference person is indicated by codes representing "husband/spouse," "wife/spouse," "son," "daughter," "female partner," "male partner," etc. A code of 91, meaning "other related," was used to indicate rarely observed relationship descriptions such as "mother of partner.
-If the relationship of an individual to the reference person was not ascertained during the Round-specific interview, relationships between other RU members were used, where possible, to assign a relationship to the reference person, relationship variables from the NHIS data were used to assign a relationship.
+If the relationship of an individual to the reference person was not ascertained during the Round-specific interview, relationships between other RU members were used, where possible, to assign a relationship to the reference person.
+If MEPS data were not sufficient to identify the relationship of an individual to the reference person, relationship variables from the NHIS data were used to assign a relationship.
 In the event that a meaningful value could not be determined or data were missing, the relationship variable was assigned a missing value code.